The Power of Tools

 Step 1: Concept Formation

 The teacher will start the class off by asking them the difference between a "need" and a "want".
 A list of items from each category on the board is a good way to help distinguish the difference.
 (Ex. having a backpack to go to school is something that is valued but is not necessarily a need.
 Having water to drink is something we need to survive.
 Talk about how eating is something that keeps us alive) For the natives, the only way to get food was to cultivate crops OR slaughter large animals for meat.
-Tools were needed in order to fullfill this survival need.
+Tools were needed in order to fulfill this survival need.
 These examples help students really understand how important certain tools were to the indigenous people.
 However, as the lesson progresses, students will realize that not all tools had as much value in survival as others.
 Using this Concept Formation strategy, students will be working individually or in groups as they figure out the attributes associated with "needs" and "wants."

 Step 2: Process